m3bolt/MarkerMixer/README.md

 The marker mixer is designed to use servos to slide markers in out and of a central filament path.
 It is an evolution of and directly inspired by Youtuber Makers Muse who designed a manual version.

 Assembly instructions to follow after it is removed from WIP status.
+The Hub files are designed for both threaded inserts and superglued nuts.

 Print the following for one layer of 3 markers, you may repeat this to add more layers of 3 markers each.

-1x MarkerBlender_Hub_v0.stl
+1x MarkerBlender_Hub_YourType_v0.stl

 3x MarkerBlender_Body_v0.stl    NOTE: Requires supports!